 Do I need to 'top up' to a degree?

-Whether your chances of getting a job are increased by converting your qualification into a full Bachelors degree depends on the job.
-For example, to become a primary or secondary school teacher you will need to ‘top up’ to a Bachelors degree so that you can do the essential Postgraduate Certificate in Education (PGCE).
+Whether choosing to top up will increase your chances of finding a job or not depends on the type of job you're looking for.
+For instance, to become a primary or secondary school teacher, you'll need to obtain a Bachelors degree in order to be accepted onto the essential teacher training Postgraduate Certificate in Education (PGCE) course.
 Find out more about how to become a teacher.

 Can I get a graduate job with a foundation degree?

-How do I sell my foundation degree to employers?
+How do I explain my foundation degree to employers?

 Will I get funding for further study?